dannyblaker/Advanced-Django-Project-Example/README.md

 pip install -r requirements.txt
 ```

-**Step 5:** Create a file called `config.json` into the project's root directory, then add the following, replacing credentials with your own.
+**Step 5:** Create a file called `config.json` in the project's root directory, then add the following, replacing credentials with your own.
 Note: if just testing locally, you can copy and paste the below text as is.

 ```json
 {